openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public static const TRUNC: Int64 = 0o1000
 ```

-**Function:** If file exists and is opened for writing or reading/writing, truncate its length to zero.
+**Function:** If the file exists and is opened for writing or reading/writing, truncate its length to zero.

 **Type:** Int64